 But why not a new Jimny?
 Well, aside from the small issue of not having £19,000 lying around there’s also the two-year waiting list to contend with and, whilst I understand the use of a simple N/A 4 -cylinder I’m also genuinely a little disappointed that the JB73 doesn’t use the 3 cylinder, 1l turbocharged Boosterjet engine… but then I did switch from a UK to a JDM Jimny for some extra theatre so maybe my view is a little biased!

 In fact, I guess it’s my “thing” about engines that sold me on the Panda.
-I’d read a lot about the 2 cylinder “TwinAir” engine – good and bad – but by the end of test drive I was absolutely smitten.
-The thut-thut exhaust note and slugs of low-down torque might initially put you in mind of a diesel but the engine is forever goading you to venture into that revvy Italian top end and the induction noises however you drive it are just delightful (though possibly most uncouth if you’re used to more sophisticated rides than I).
+I’d read a lot about the 2 cylinder “TwinAir” engine – good and bad – but by the end of the test drive I was absolutely smitten.
+The thut-thut exhaust note and slugs of low-down torque might initially put you in mind of a diesel but the engine will also excitedly buzz itself up through the revs at the drop of a hat and the induction noises however you drive it are just delightful (though possibly most uncouth if you’re used to more sophisticated rides than I).